Angry Birds maker Rovio cuts boardroom pay after profit warning

-HELSINKI (Reuters) - “Angry Birds” maker Rovio (ROVIO.HE) proposed cutting the pay of its chairman and vice chairman following a drop in the Finnish mobile game studio’s market value amid tough competition in the game industry.
+HELSINKI, March 27 (Reuters) - “Angry Birds” maker Rovio proposed cutting the pay of its chairman and vice chairman following a drop in the Finnish mobile game studio’s market value amid tough competition in the game industry.

 Rovio proposed cutting chairman Mika Ihamuotila’s pay to 9,500 euros ($11,845) per month from 12,000 euros, and remuneration for vice chairman, and Rovio’s main owner, Kaj Hed to 7,500 euros a month from 10,000 euros.